demisto/content/Packs/DateTimeToADTime/Scripts/DateTimeToADTime/README.md

 Converts unix time to AD Integer8 time.
-This is used in many AD date fields like pwdLastSet
+This is used in many AD date fields like pwdLastSet.

 ## Script Data
 ---